 Your local nursery is a great place to start looking for some little pots of green.

 The living room

 A living room is where a large portion of your time at home will be spent.
 It’s a place with countless functions, from relaxing with a good book and enjoying a movie night, to making memories with family and catching up with friends.

-It’s the backdrop for life’s little moments, and so it should have a colour palette to reflect these ups and downs and consistent changes.
+It’s the backdrop for life’s little moments, and so it should have a room colour palette to reflect these ups and downs and consistent changes.

-In the lounge room, you’re invited to get creative with the use of colour in your homewares and decor, usually made up of art, trinkets, display items and soft furnishings, which makes neutral colours ideal for your walls.
+In the lounge room, you’re invited to get creative with the use of colour in your homewares and decor, usually made up of art, trinkets, display items and soft furnishings, which makes neutral paint colours ideal for your walls.

 If you’re looking for something a little less predictable, Elisabeth makes a strong case for sage greens.

 “Green tones within the home help to connect us to nature,” she says.
 “Everyone knows about the benefits to your wellbeing that nature has, and you can extend this sense of rejuvenation by bringing green inside your home.”